-

 What are common terms of commercial leases and are there regulatory controls on the terms of leases?

-In certain cases, tenants will seek to negotiate an option to break or terminate the term of the lease, i.e. after five or ten years of the term.
+In certain cases, tenants will seek to negotiate an option to break or terminate the term of the lease after a certain period of time, i.e. after five or ten years of the term.
 Any business lease granted for a term in excess of five years would typically have a provision for the periodic review of rent on a five yearly basis to the then current open market rent.

-Most business leases in Ireland are of a full repairing and insuring nature, whereby the tenant will be subject to extensive repairing obligations.
-These will be imposed directly by a repairing covenant entered into by the tenant or, in the case of a multi-let development like an office block, shopping centre or business park, indirectly through a service charge regime which will include reimbursing the landlord for repair works carried out to the structure and common areas of the relevant development.
+Most business leases in Ireland are of a full repairing and insuring nature, whereby the tenant is subject to extensive repairing obligations.
+These may be imposed directly by a repairing covenant entered into by the tenant or, in the case of a multi-let development like an office block, shopping centre or business park, indirectly through a service charge regime which would include reimbursing the landlord for repair works carried out to the structure and common areas of the relevant development.

 Usually the provisions of a business lease place restrictions on a tenant’s contractual right to assign or sub-let without the landlord’s prior written consent.
-Under Section 66 of the Landlord and Tenant (Amendment) Act, 1980, a landlord cannot unreasonably withhold consent to an assignment or sub-letting of the entirety of a premises which will override the contractual terms of any business lease.
+Under Section 66 of the Landlord and Tenant (Amendment) Act, 1980, a landlord cannot unreasonably withhold consent to an assignment or sub-letting of the entirety of a premises and this provision overrides the contractual terms of any business lease.

 Commercial business leases are freely negotiated subject only to statutory provisions.